Contents

 The final section of the 95-minute film turns this tale of devastation into a call to arms by showing how well-organised local communities can and have resisted the onward march of Wal-Mart.
 This is not a balanced documentary but a powerful polemic that is a much-needed antidote to so much of the commercial propaganda to which we are all so subject.

-OK, I know this isn’t a film about trade unionism, but it does feature a trade unionist who is shown sympathetically and that’s why I’ve included it in this compilation.
-Oliver Stone, fresh from his success with “Platoon”, co-wrote and directed this, as well as being on screen for a few seconds and it is dedicated to his stockbroker father.
-Michael Douglas won the Best Actor Oscar for his portrayal of Gordon Gekko and a highlight of the film is his “Greed is good” speech.
+OK, I know this isn’'t a film about trade unionism, but it does feature a trade unionist who is shown sympathetically and that’'s why I'’ve included it in this compilation.
+Oliver Stone, fresh from his success with "Platoon", co-wrote and directed this, as well as being on screen for a few seconds and it is dedicated to his stockbroker father.
+Michael Douglas won the Best Actor Oscar for his portrayal of Gordon Gekko and a highlight of the film is his "Greed is good" speech.
 However, for me, the movie is about how the ambitious young financial broker played by Charlie Sheen is forced to choose between the values of his ruthless hero and his selfless father.
 The role of the father is taken by his real-life dad Martin Sheen who is aircraft mechanic and trade union official Carl Fox and it is so welcome to see such a positive portrayal of union values.

 Except where indicated, all film reviews by ROGER DARLINGTON.

-Last modified on 27 May 2006
+Last modified on 30 December 2019

 Links: